loda-lang/loda-programs/programs/oeis/list2.md

 * [A210977](http://oeis.org/A210977) ([L07 program](A210977.asm)): A005475 and positive terms of A000566 interleaved.
 * [A210978](http://oeis.org/A210978) ([L15 program](A210978.asm)): A186029 and positive terms of A001106 interleaved.
 * [A211010](http://oeis.org/A211010) ([L05 program](A211010.asm)): Value on the axis "x" of the endpoint of the structure of A211000 at n-th stage.
+* [A211012](http://oeis.org/A211012) ([L11 program](A211012.asm)): Total area of all squares and rectangles after 2^n stages in the toothpick structure of A139250, assuming the toothpicks have length 2.
 * [A211013](http://oeis.org/A211013) ([L06 program](A211013.asm)): Second 13-gonal numbers: a(n) = n*(11*n+9)/2.
 * [A211014](http://oeis.org/A211014) ([L06 program](A211014.asm)): Second 14-gonal numbers: n(6n+5).
 * [A211253](http://oeis.org/A211253) ([L18 program](A211253.asm)): Number of (n+1) X (n+1) -6..6 symmetric matrices with every 2 X 2 subblock having sum zero and one or two distinct values.